Bob's Granite Place of New Hampshire Logo.

 An example of an exotic grade 7 granite.

-Granite Hardness (or Resistance to Scratches).
+Granite Hardness (or, Resistance to Scratches).

 Some types of granite can be slightly porous.
 This means that they can hold tiny pockets of water on portions of their outer surface layer.
 To eliminate porosity, we pre-seal most of our granites using a 15-year nano coating that makes them non-porous - with no impact to the surface finish chosen.
 There are some that contend that non-porous countertops are best for kitchen use because they might be more resistant to bacterial growth.
 However, this has not been proven.
 With ANY countertop, regular cleaning of your countertop surface is absolutely essential to minimize bacterial growth.